Building Matter Smart Home Devices 101

 MULTIPLE ECOSYSTEMS CO-EXIST WITH MATTER

-Matter multi-admin features allow end users to choose which ecosystems to use, and users can connect devices to more than one ecosystem, extending control of devices and simultaneous controls from multiple controllers without relying on cloud-to-cloud.
+Matter multi-admin features allow end users to choose which ecosystems to use.
+Users can connect devices to more than one ecosystem, extending device control and simultaneous controls from multiple controllers without relying on cloud-to-cloud.
 In addition, users can control Matter devices within any ecosystem.

 MATTER BRIDGE AND ROUTERS